Mwindo/commonplace-public/README.md

 ### Features:

-- Add better content editing features (e.g., ability to easily add link, quote, etc.).
+- ~~Add better content editing features (e.g., ability to easily add link, quote, etc.).~~ It's not beautiful, but I've made some headway here.
+The user can now use HTML formatting (and a few custom tags) to format text, then click "Preview" to view what the article will look like in a new tab.
 - Add autosave and draft features.

 ### Bugs:

-- Clicking the header after paginating should refresh the pagination; e.g., paginating right and clicking the header should return the item list to the original state.
+~~- Clicking the header after paginating should refresh the pagination; e.g., paginating right and clicking the header should return the item list to the original state.~~